Honorable James M. Biernat Jr.

 Criminal Trials - Tuesdays - Thursday at 9:00 a.m.

 Starting on July 12th, 2021, any motion hearings on Monday mornings will be remote by Zoom.
 We will no longer be doing Zoom notices.
-Please us Zoom Meeting ID: 329-206-4390
+Please use Zoom Meeting ID: 329-206-4390 - FOR CIVIL MOTIONS ONLY

 Procedural Motions – Mondays at 8:30 a.m.